swaldman/sbt-ethereum/src/main/paradox/tutorials/using-a-smart-contract-i.md

 But you have to pay for public names, most simple ones are already taken (and they take a few days to acquire).

-For internal use, it's often more convenient to use addres aliases.
+For internal use, it's often more convenient to use address aliases.

 @@@